HeuristicPerson/lbz_ma_tw/README_for_dockerhub.md

 ## Introduction

-"ListenBrainz to Twitter" (or just **lbz_ma_tw**) is a small script that reads the music listening statistics from a [ListenBrainz](https://listenbrainz.org/) user and posts the three most popular albums titles with their covers to twitter.
+"ListenBrainz to Mastodon and Twitter" (or just **lbz_ma_tw**) is a small script that reads the music listening statistics from a [ListenBrainz](https://listenbrainz.org/) user and posts the three most popular albums titles with their covers to twitter.

 **IMPORTANT NOTE:** **lbz_ma_tw** tries to publish the top albums from **last month** and ListenBrainz updates that information on 3rd day of each month.
 So,